u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/marketing_automation/advanced/understanding_metrics.rst

 =====================

 Metrics are detailed statistics that measure the progress and success of marketing campaigns.
-When creating marketing activities in a workflow, Odoo visually displays various metrics related to the campaign with detailed graphs and in-depth data.
+When creating marketing activities in a workflow, Thrive Bureau ERP visually displays various metrics related to the campaign with detailed graphs and in-depth data.

 .. example::